-AICPA FN: Measurement AICPA: Critical Thinking Blooms: Evaluate Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.
-Level of Difficulty: 3 Haro
+Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

-100. Carey was researching a tax issue and located what appears to be a favorable IRS regulation.
+100) Carey was researching a tax issue and located what appears to be a favorable IRS regulation.
 He knows that regulations serve different purposes and are issued in different forms.
 Which purpose and which form of regulation would provide Carey the most confidence that he has found an authority that carries a lot of weight for the long term?
 How could Carey check the status of this regulation?

-Regulations are the Treasury Department's official interpretation of the Internal Revenue Code and have the highest authoritative weight.
+Answer: Regulations are the Treasury Department's official interpretation of the Internal Revenue Code and have the highest authoritative weight.
 Regulations are issued in three different forms: proposed, temporary, and final.
 Final regulations are regulations that have been issued in final form, and thus, until revoked, they represent the Treasury's interpretation of the Code.
 Temporary regulations, as the name suggests, have a limited life (three years for regulations issued after November 20, 1988).
 Nonetheless, during their "life," they carry the same authoritative weight as final regulations.
 Finally, proposed regulations are, as the name suggests, "proposed," and thus do not carry the same authoritative weight as temporary or final regulations.

 In addition to being issued in three different forms, regulations also serve three basic purposes: interpretative, procedural, and legislative.
 Most regulations are issued as interpretative or procedural regulations.
 As the names suggest, interpretative regulations represent the Treasury's interpretation of the Code.
 Procedural Regulations explain Treasury Department procedures as they relate to administering the Code.
 Legislative regulations, the rarest type, are issued when Congress specifically directs the Treasury Department to create regulations to address an issue in an area of law.
 In these instances, the Treasury is actually writing the law instead of interpreting the Code.
 Because Legislative Regulations actually represent tax law instead of an interpretation of tax law, Legislative Regulations generally have been viewed to have more authoritative weight than Interpretative and Procedural Regulations.
 However, in Mayo Foundation for Medical Education & Research v.
 U.S., 131 S.Ct.
 704 (2011), the Supreme Court held (subject to specific conditions) that all Treasury regulations warrant deference.

 Checking the status of regulations is a bit complicated.
 Most tax services alert researchers if a regulation has not been updated for certain changes in the Code.
 If this is the case, the researcher should evaluate whether the changes in the Code make the regulation obsolete.

-© 2014 by McGraw-Hill Education.
-This is proprietary material solely for authorized instructor use.
-Not authorized for sale or distribution in any manner.
-This document may not be copied, scanned, duplicated, forwarded, distributed, or posted on a website, in whole or part.

-AACSB: Reflective Thinking AICPA FN: Measurement AICPA: Critical Thinking Blooms: Evaluate Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.
-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.
-Level of Difficulty: 3 Haro

-101. Campbell was researching a tax issue and found a favorable Tax Court opinion and an IRC Code Section that appears to answer the question.
+Difficulty: 3 Hard Topic: Tax Law Sources; Tax Research Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.; 02-05 Perform the basic steps in tax research.
+Bloom's: Evaluate AACSB: Reflective Thinking AICPA: BB Critical Thinking; FN Measurement 101) Campbell was researching a tax issue and found a favorable Tax Court opinion and an IRC Code Section that appears to answer the question.
 Is she finished with the research process?
 If so, why?
 If not, what must she do?